OseiKwaku/Bike_Sales/README.md

 ### Tools Used
 Power Bi was the main and only tool used for data cleaning and analyzing datasets, and also creating a dashboard.

+### Data Cleaning/ Preparation
+In the data cleaning and preparation, the following tasks were performed:
+- Data loading and inspection in power query.
+- Removed multiple columns; day, month and year columns.
+- Replaced values in the gender column.

+### Results and Findings